ckuelker/quick-guide-en-us/Dev/HPC/iperf.md

 ## Usage Of Iperf

-[iperf] is a client  and server application and used on two computers.
-One takes the role as server the other the role as client.  [iperf] then send packages over the network and measure the link or links in between the server and the client.
-Usually on would limit the link count between server and client to understand which link has what performance.
+[iperf] is a client and server application and is used on two computers.
+One is the server and the other is the client. iperf then sends packets over the network and measures the connection(s) between the server and the client.
+Normally, one would limit the number of links between server and client to understand which link has what performance.
 Many operations are similar between [iperf2] and [iperf3].

 ### Simple Iperf2 Example